 Geothermal Energy Sub-group

-A Geothermal Energy Sub-group was established in 2014 to develop the Geothermal Specifications and case studies.
-Sub-group is now migrated to IGA UNFC Ad-Hoc Committee.
+A Geothermal Energy Sub-group was established in 2014 to develop and update the Geothermal Specifications and case studies.

 Geothermal Energy Specifications